 First, we log in with administrative privileges which allows us to add a new query.

-The admin creates a new query called salary-history.
-The SQL has a placeholder :surname which allows to parameterize the query.
+The admin creates a new query called invoices-total.

 Next, we learn that only privileged uses are allowed to execute the query.

-The Query Definitions page provides a list all of queries setup in SlashDB.
+The Query Definitions page provides a list all SQL Pass-Thry Queries already setup in SlashDB.

 Adding a new query

 To create a new query a currently logged in user must have Administrative Privilege to do so.

 Click on Configure > Queries in menu and then on the button.
 A new page with Query Studio and empty form will appear.

 Hover cursor over icon to learn more about the field's purpose and configuration tips.

 Choose unique Query ID to represent the query, select Database in which the query will execute.
 Assign which users will be able to View, Edit, or Execute this query.